 A HELOC lets you borrow against the equity in your home.
 You receive a credit line, which you can draw against up to a certain amount, similar to a credit card.
 But if you do not pay back the borrowed amount within the repayment period, the lender may be able to repossess your home.

 Like a HELOC, a home equity loan lets you borrow against the equity in your home.
 When you take out a home equity loan, you borrow a lump sum that needs to be repaid, with interest, in installments over a specified period of time.
 If your home equity loan is not repaid, similar to a HELOC, your lender may be able to take possession of and sell your home and its brand new kitchen, which is not ideal.
 A home appraisal is typically required.

 Credit cards provide an unsecured line of credit.
-When comparing financing options, it may be helpful to consider the scope of the project and how different options could work with your financial plans, particularly when it comes to factors like the estimated overall cost, what payments you may or may not want to pay off quickly and each option’s interest rate.
+When comparing financing options, it may be helpful to consider the scope of the project and how different options could work with your financial plans.
+Factors to consider include the estimated overall cost, what payments you may or may not want to pay off quickly and each option’s interest rate.

-When taking on any home renovation project, especially a kitchen remodel, it’s important to go in with a plan.
+When taking on any home renovation project, especially a kithen remodel, it's important to go in with a plan.

 Start by setting a budget for your project.
 If you’ve budgeted $30,000 for your kitchen remodel, you should do what you can to stay in that range.
 That may mean saving on labor costs by doing some of the work yourself.

 Let’s break down where some of your money will go within the kitchen.

 The cost of kitchen cabinets can vary dramatically depending on whether you get custom cabinets or go with the prefabricated ones from a big-box store.
 Premade stock cabinets generally start around $80 or more per cabinet, while custom cabinetry could cost up to $1,500 per cabinet.
 If you’re looking to save some money on materials, consider giving your existing cabinets a fresh coat of paint or sanding and staining them a new color.